ideawu/icomet/comet/README.md

-Periodically shipped most recent presence activities(online, offline) to presence servers
+Periodically ship most recent presence activities(presence, offline) to presence servers.
+But before this, send each presence activity(sub, offline) to presence subscribers at once.